 - (1) The Minister may prepare a declaration that a stated area is- - (a) an area of high nature conservation value; or - (b) an area vulnerable to land degradation. - (2) Also, a person may request the Minister to prepare a declaration mentioned in subsection (1). - (3) The proposed declaration must include a proposed code for the clearing of vegetation in the stated area. - (4) The Minister must consult with the following entities in preparing the declaration- - (a) an advisory committee established to advise the Minister about vegetation management; - (b) each local government whose area is affected by the declaration. - (5) The Minister must give each owner of land that is in the stated area a written notice inviting the owner to make a submission about the proposed declaration. - (6) The Minister must also give notice of the proposed declaration. - (7) The notice must- - (a) be published in a newspaper the Minister considers appropriate; and - (b) state the places where copies of the proposed declaration may be inspected; and

-- (c) invite submissions on the proposed declaration; and - (d) state a day by which submissions may be made on the proposed declaration. - (8) This section does not apply to a declaration of an area of high nature conservation value taken to exist under section 17(1A).
+- (c) invite submissions on the proposed declaration; and - (d) state a day by which submissions may be made on the proposed declaration.

 17 Making declaration